Healthy Pumpkin Bread Recipe

 - Pure Vanilla Extract: A baker’s best friend, vanilla is added to many baked goods.

-Begin by lightly whisking the eggs in the bowl.
-Add the pumpkin, sugar, yogurt, milk, and vanilla; whisk until the mixture is smooth.
+Combine the wet ingredients.
+Since we’re making enough batter for two bread loaves, you’ll need a big mixing bowl.
+Begin by lightly whisking the eggs, then add the pumpkin, sugar, yogurt, milk, and vanilla; whisk until the mixture is smooth.

 Poke a toothpick near the center of the bread.
 Remove the toothpick and take a look at it.
 If there’s batter sticking to the toothpick, the bread needs more time in the oven.
 If the toothpick comes out clean or with a few crumbs attached, the bread is fully baked.

-- Stir in a cup (or more!) of chocolate chips.
+- Add chocolate!
+Stir in a cup (or more!) of chocolate chips to make healthy pumpkin chocolate chip bread.
 White chocolate chips are really good, too.

-- Embellish the loaves with oats (use rolled oats) or pepitas (shelled pumpkin seeds).
+- Add a garnish to the top.
+Embellish the loaves with rolled oats, as I do in my pumpkin streusel bread, or pepitas (shelled pumpkin seeds).
 Sprinkle them on top of the batter before baking the loaves.

 - Not a fan of whole wheat?
 Make the bread with 3 ½ cups of all-purpose flour and omit the whole wheat flour.
 You might also want to try white whole wheat flour.

-Always cool bread completely before wrapping it up.
+To prevent your pumpkin bread from getting soggy, always cool the bread completely before wrapping it up.
 If you place warm bread in an airtight container or bag, condensation will form and the bread will get sticky and spoil more quickly.

 Ingredients